 The quality of training is determined by:

-- The quality of your club’s training facilities (or youth facilities for players in your youth squad).
+- The quality of your club’s training facilities.

 - The quality of your coaches – this is determined by lead coach star ratings, coaches’ workloads and the background coaching attributes Man Management and Working With Youngsters.